How to Lower Your Inflammation Without Major Changes to Your Diet

 What is Inflammation?

-Inflammation is part of our natural defense system working to keep invaders out.
+Inflammation is part of our natural defence system working to keep invaders out.
 It is often initiated by a physical injury.
 But inflammation can also be caused by infections, bacteria, viruses, or toxins.
-[To read more about how inflammation works, check out the first article in this series, “That’s a Spicy Meatball!
-Click here]
+To read more about how inflammation works, check out the first article in this series, “That’s a Spicy Meatball!"

 In the previous article we discussed the changes in diet you could make to control inflammation.
 But what if adjusting your diet just isn’t enough?

-In this article we will look at Quercetin supplements, one of the most effective and convenient ways of combating inflammation and improving your health.
+In this article we will look at Quercetin - a naturally occurring substance in our food and Quercetin supplements, one of the most effective and convenient ways of combating inflammation and improving your health.

 What is Quercetin?